-While quite some organizations are investing to be more or less compliant with the upcoming European General Data Protection Regulation (GDPR) and others are still trying to get their heads around it and aren’t even in the awareness stage, another EU Regulation requires your attention: the new EU ePrivacy Regulation.
+While quite some organizations are investing to be more or less compliant with the upcoming EU GDPR (European General Data Protection Regulation) and others are still trying to get their heads around a GDPR strategy, the role of the Data Protection Officer or even the essence of personal data protection as foreseen in the GDPR, another EU Regulation requires your attention: the new EU ePrivacy Regulation.

 Attention though: the ePrivacy Directive and Regulation isn’t just about cookies.
 It concerns electronic communications and the right of confidentiality, data/privacy protection and more.
 In other words: personal data protection.

 Electronic communications means that it includes the Web, the Internet (email, apps, you name it), telephone, instant messaging and so on.
-So we are also talking about spam, direct marketing, telecommunication firms, mobile app developers, online advertising networks and, often overlooked, the Internet of Things (IoT), among many many others.
-A look at the text and the impact.
-Ready?
-Go!
+So we are also talking about spam, direct marketing, telecommunication firms, mobile app developers, online advertising networks and, often overlooked, the IoT (Internet of Things), among many many others.
+A look at the text, the impact, the challenges and the evolutions.